jharwell/sierra/docs/src/plugins/platform/ros1gazebo/index.rst

 ROS1+Gazebo do not provide a random number generator manager, but SIERRA provides random seeds to each :term:`Experimental Run` which :term:`Project` code should use to manage random number generation, if needed, to maximize reproducability.
+See:

+- :ref:`tutorials/project/expdef-template`

+- :ref:`plugins/platform/ros1gazebo`

-See :ref:`tutorials/project/template-input-file` and :ref:`req/exp` for details on the format of the provided seed.
+for details on the format of the provided seed.

 By default SIERRA does not overwrite its generated random seeds for each experiment once generated; you can override with ``--no-preserve-seeds``.